The Fourth Turning

 “The farther backward you can look, the farther forward you can see.” ― Winston Churchill

-Understanding the cyclicality of the four Turnings allows us to not only accept the natural rhythm of human nature, but it also empowers us with the knowledge on how to best prepare for and navigate each of the Turnings.
+Understanding the cyclicality of the four Turnings allows us to not only accept the natural rhythm of human nature.
+It also empowers us with the knowledge on how to best prepare for and navigate each of the Turnings.